pnp/sp-dev-solutions/solutions/MultilingualPages/README.md

 ## Summary

+To see a live demo of the soultion check out the [video posted on the PnP YouTube channel](https://www.youtube.com/watch?v=i2rDqK6br5M).

 ### Multilingual Application Customizer

 This solution contains a application customizer and a web part that when used together provide a client side solution to managing multilingual pages in a SharePoint site collection.